MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/directaccess/single-server-advanced/Step-1--Plan-the-DirectAccess-Infrastructure.md

 ## <a name="bkmk_1_5_mgmt_servers"></a>1.6 Plan management servers
 DirectAccess clients initiate communications with management servers that provide services such as Windows Update and antivirus updates.
 DirectAccess clients also use the Kerberos protocol to contact domain controllers to authenticate before they access the internal network.
 During remote management of DirectAccess clients, management servers communicate with client computers to perform management functions such as software or hardware inventory assessments.
 Remote Access can automatically discover some management servers, including:

--   Domain controllersâ€”Auto-discovery of domain controllers is performed for all domains in the same forest as the DirectAccess server and client computers.
+-   Domain controllers—Auto-discovery of domain controllers is performed for all domains in the same forest as the DirectAccess server and client computers.

--   System Center Configuration Manager serversâ€”Auto-discovery of System Center Configuration Manager servers is performed for all domains in the same forest as the DirectAccess server and client computers.
+-   System Center Configuration Manager servers—Auto-discovery of System Center Configuration Manager servers is performed for all domains in the same forest as the DirectAccess server and client computers.

 Domain controllers and System Center Configuration Manager servers are automatically detected the first time that DirectAccess is configured.
-Detected domain controllers are not displayed in the console, but settings can be retrieved by using the Windows PowerShell cmdlet **Get-DAMgmtServer â€“Type All**.
+Detected domain controllers are not displayed in the console, but settings can be retrieved by using the Windows PowerShell cmdlet **Get-DAMgmtServer –Type All**.
 If domain controller or System Center Configuration Manager servers are modified, clicking **Refresh Management Servers** in the Remote Access Management console refreshes the management server list.

 **Management server requirements**